andrei-sandor/andrei-sandor/README.md

 🧑🏻‍🎓 Third Year Software Engineering Co-op student at McGill University passionated about Machine Learning and Software Development

 👨🏻‍💻 Two internships completed (Rogue Research and Gildan).
-One to come at Autodesk in Fall 2023.
+Currently one at Autodesk in Fall 2023.

 🌱 I’m currently learning more about Machine Learning and using data by doing courses (IBM certificate) and working on repos offering exercises about Pandas, Scikit-Learn, Numpy and Matplotlib.